In a recent survey we identified the key benefits of having a person’s values aligned with their work.

 5. Recognised as a leader in my field

 Step Three: What do my values look like at Work?

-Once completing the above, on the right side of the paper describe how each of those statements looks like if you were behaving that way today, in your work environment.
+Once completing the above, on the right side of the paper describe what each of those statements looks like if you were behaving that way today, in your work environment.
 Using the same ones above this may look like:

 1. I am showing my family that their individual potential can be reached, by leading by example as I focus my energies and attention in achieving my potential on a daily basis.

-3. I make time every day to take care of my health through eating well and exercise
+3. I make time every day to take care of my health through eating well and exercise.

 5. I make time to keep up to date with my industry and look for opportunities to help and show others how to be experts in their field.